 Ultra-low sulfur diesel fuel is required for correct operation of the aftertreatment system.
-If ultra-low sulfur diesel fuel is not used, the engine could possibly not meet emission regulations and the aftertreatment system could possibly be damaged.
+If ultra-low sulfur diesel fuel is not used, the aftertreatment system could possibly be damaged.

 Cummins Inc. recommends the use of ASTM number 2D fuel.
 The use of number 2D diesel fuel will result in optimum engine performance.